AdobeDocs/experience-manager-assets-essentials.en/help/assets-essentials-cc-pro-work-management-admin-journey.md

 A Documentation Journey ties together many different and perhaps complex topics and features by providing a narrative that helps the reader, who can be new to  Assets Essentials, understand and solve a business problem from beginning to end, while assuming minimal prior topic or Assets Essentials knowledge.

-Documentation Journeys are designed around best practices principles, informed by Adobe’s latest research, proven implementation experience from Adobe consultants, and feedback from customer projects.
+Documentation Journeys are designed around best practices principles, informed by Adobe's latest research, proven implementation experience from Adobe consultants, and feedback from customer projects.

 ## Prerequisites